acritelli/aws-labs/lab_2_deploy_RDS.md

 ## Questions

 1. What is a DB subnet group?
-Why didn't we need one when deploying our RDS instance?

 2. What is multi-AZ?
 Is it used for increased capacity or availability?
 Are there different endpoints for each database instance in a multi-AZ configuration?